ArdSherafat/TPCH-scripts/README.md

       -t                    : run the Throughput Test
  ```

- Example:
+ **Example:**
- To generate 100GB data, 1 set of querries(22 query), load the data into database, warm up the database, and run the power and throughput test
+ To generate 100GB of data, a set of queries (22 in total), load the data into the database, warm up the database, and run both the power and throughput tests, use:
  ```
  sudo ./run-tpch.sh -d 100 -q 1 -l -w -p -t
  ```

- Running the run-tpch.sh script, will activate the Prometheus SQL Exporter automatically.
-This exporter exposes metrics gathered from DBMSs, for use by the Prometheus monitoring system through the port 9399.
-You will need to add this exporter to the Prometheus config file.
+ **NOTE:** The resulting database, post data loading, will be approximately 3 times larger than the generated data.
+Ensure adequate storage space is available.

- Note: It is assumed that the docker is using the default gateway for the Docker bridge network IP address 172.17.0.1.
-If changed, the sql_exporter config file needs to be modifeid.
+ Executing run-tpch.sh will automatically start the Prometheus SQL Exporter, which exposes metrics from DBMSs for Prometheus monitoring on port 9399.
+Remember to add this exporter to your Prometheus configuration and adjust the hostname to match your setup:

- Example:
+ **NOTE:** By default, Docker is configured to use the standard gateway for the Docker bridge network, associated with the IP address 172.17.0.1.
+Should there be any alterations to this setup, the sql_exporter configuration file will require modifications.
  ```
   # sql exporter metrics exporter scrape
   - job_name: “sql-exporter-server"